klee1611/klee1611.github.io/content/posts/docker-operating-1.en.md

 exit
 ```

-The container is left running in the background after we `exit` it.
+The container remains running in the background after we `exit` it.

 ### Stop Containers
-It is pretty similar to turning off the virtual machine.
+This is quite similar to turning off a virtual machine.
-Stops a container only changes the `status` of the container to be `exit`,
+Stopping a container only changes its `status` to `exited`;
-it will not remove the container entirely.
+it does not remove the container entirely.

 ```bash
 docker stop "CONTAINER_ID"